NYPL/ami-preservation/docs/pages/metadata/imperfect-technical-metadata-fields.md

 ### Our position

 For ISO images, especially DVD-style ISOs, `technical.duration` should be interpreted cautiously.
-In many cases it is most useful as a best-effort technical indicator generated through a consistent workflow, rather than as an exact statement of total playable disc runtime.
+In many cases it is most useful as a best-effort technical indicator, rather than as an exact statement of total playable disc runtime.

 Within our own workflows, this approach is workable because we use a constrained set of tools and processes consistently.
 Likewise, with outside vendors, we establish delivery expectations and technical workflows in advance, which makes the resulting values usable in context.